 Angela M. Weeks

-My wife.
-My friend.
-My advocate.
-My inspiration.
-It was actually my wife who got me off my ‘but’ to start back into writing in earnest.
-I’d played at it for most of my life, but her personal example caused us to develop a spirit of friendly competition.
+My ex-wife.
+It was actually she who got me off my ‘but’ to start back into writing in earnest.
+I’d played at it for most of my life, but her personal example caused us to develop a spirit of friendly competition while we were still married.
 She joined a friend of hers for NaNoWriMo in 2011 and completed a manuscript; subsequently, the next year, she published it through CreateSpace, and it’s still available.
 The book is titled The System, and it chronicles the lives of two unlikely star-crossed teens who grew up in the Foster Care System.
 She’s worked on two sequels, though she hasn’t been satisfied with the results of either attempt.
 She may yet get the right follow-up story finished and out there for you to read.

 K. A. Speer

 Denise has been a long-time fan of the British TV series UFO.
 She was especially taken with the main character, Commander Edward Straker, and his complex relationships with the team members of SHADO, as well as quite a few crossover encounters.
 Her works reside on FanFiction.net (under the UFO category) and on her personal website hosted by Weebly.
 Run a search for her Name + UFO and you’ll see a plethora of material.
-Locally, she and her adult daughter (and her daughter’s husband) have all been proponents for learning life-skill crafts.
-They partnered with other artists in our town to start The Artisans University.
-Their objective was to make available the experience and expertise of people who have learned a craft, who would then share their knowledge and finesse.
-Courses range from gymnastics and tumbling, to piano and guitar, to weaving and pottery, to painting and writing.
-Our community is better for her efforts.
+Her tales go more in-depth into Straker’s life and the timeline, building additional content only hinted at by the series.